pentateu/entropy/packages/micro-servicesjs/docs/doc1.md

 ## Setup

 ### NATS
+- Logs:
-- Logs: Send logs directly to log stash using nthe -r parameter:
+First attempt was to send logs directly to log stash using nthe -r parameter:
-    - `nats -r syslog://logstash:5001`
+ `nats -r syslog://logstash:5001`
+But issues with logstach initialization time (very slow +/- 3 mins) would cause NATS to fail loading.
+So for now logging is done using docker socket -> logspout -> logstash

 - Metrics:
-    - Exposed to **prometheus** on port 5050 -> *prometheus-nats-exporter* is a tool written in Go to expose NATS metrics as a prometheus endpoint - (https://github.com/nats-io/prometheus-nats-exporter)
+    - Exposed to **prometheus** on port 7777 -> *prometheus-nats-exporter* is a tool written in Go to expose NATS metrics as a prometheus endpoint - (https://github.com/nats-io/prometheus-nats-exporter)
     - prometheus-nats-exporte is deployed as a docker container idependently of the nats container.
+    - Usefull metrics are:
+        - xxx

 ### Logstash
 #### Issues: